Summary

 Tax Efficiency

 Additionally, it may be advantageous to have the holding company headquartered in a more tax-efficient country if you operate in multiple jurisdictions.
 Likewise, you can channel profits and offset losses by moving money around your corporate structure.
-All the while your holding company will manage things from the top.
+All the while, your holding company will manage things from the top.

-Disadvantages to a Holding Company
+Disadvantages of a Holding Company

 The simple fact is that with each company you incorporate, the administrative burden grows in step.